 Have a look at the Puget Sound video and see what you think it might mean for following distances next time you ride.

 This time of year, when grip levels are usually less and often variable, is perfect for honing your braking skills.
-And, if you want to improve your stopping ability, book yourself on to some training:
+And, if you want to improve your stopping ability, book some coaching:

 Ride Forever on-road coaching